 Young readers – have you ever felt the physical and mental agony that is watching the elderly get frustrated with a smartphone?
 From Grandma hitting the wrong keys from typing with one finger, to Great Uncle Bob swearing because he can’t figure out how to ‘flip the damn news page!’ – you want to just yank the phone from their hands and accomplish this simple (to you) task for them, if only to lower their heart pressure.

 However, once they figure out how to get onto Facebook, they stay a while, engaging with photos of friends and family.
 Scrolling slowly down the newsfeed, they read everything, including ads.

-I predict that in 2019, legacy acts, as well a musicians whose sound appeals to older audiences, will pour their marketing budget into Facebook advertising as a way to reach this silver, slow-scrolling, demographic.
+I predict that in 2019, legacy acts, as well as musicians whose sound appeals to older audiences will pour their marketing budget into Facebook advertising as a way to reach this silver, slow-scrolling, demographic.

 Prediction #5: A major talent buyer will introduce a mobile ticketing app built on enterprise gamification concepts.

 One of my most popular articles of 2018 was the one on Enterprise Gamification – taking the concept of video games as inspiration for artists to reward their most loyal fans.
 What if the concept could also be applied in the world of venues and promoters?

 I predict that a major talent buyer (such as Live Nation) or venue is going to introduce a mobile app based on enterprise gamification concepts in an effort to crackdown on ticket scalpers.

 Prediction #6: International border regulations are going to make it more difficult for emerging artists to tour outside their home countries.